GUIDE № 03 · STRUCTURED DATA

-There's a hidden layer on your product pages that AI agents read before anything else: JSON-LD structured data.
+There's a hidden layer on your product pages: JSON-LD structured data.
+AI agents and search engines parse JSON-LD as the authoritative product description — when it's present, they tend to weigh it more heavily than free-form copy on the page.
 It's a machine-readable block of code that tells crawlers and AI agents exactly what your product is, how much it costs, whether it's in stock, and who makes it.

 You can't see it on the page.
 But AI agents can.
 And if it's incomplete or missing, they get an incomplete picture of your products.